HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/README.md

 ### LAPS

-**LAPS** allows you to **manage the local Administrator password** (which is **randomised**, unique, and **changed regularly**) on domain-joined computers.
-These passwords are centrally stored in Active Directory and restricted to authorised users using ACLs.
-If your user is given enough permissions you might be able to read the passwords of the local admins.
+**LAPS** is designed for the **management of local Administrator passwords**, ensuring that each password is **unique, randomised, and regularly updated** on computers joined to a domain.
+These passwords are securely stored within Active Directory and can only be accessed by users who have been granted sufficient permissions through ACLs, allowing them to view local admin passwords if authorized.

 {% content-ref url="../active-directory-methodology/laps.md" %}
 [laps.md](../active-directory-methodology/laps.md)